sagemath/trac_to_gh/Issue 234.md

 # Issue 234: Lie -- create a SAGE wrapper for computing with lie groups

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/234

 Original creator: was